 This book was written by elders of the autism tribe and co-edited by Tony to address numerous life issues that have been challenging for many autistic people, and to give strategies and ideas for what may work to face these challenges.

 Attwood, T., Evans, C.R. and Lesko, A. (Eds) (2014) Been There.
 Done That.
 Try This!
 London, Jessica Kingsley Publishers.

 Parents of autistic teenagers can feel frustration and even despair as they watch their autistic teenager struggle with their friendships and relationships, schoolwork, tasks of everyday living and sometimes anxiety and depression.
-This online course covers all of these topics and more to help create success during the teenage years.
+Our online course, Succeeding with Autistic Teenagers covers all of these topics and more to help create success during the teenage years.

 Autism in Couple Relationships